winnicodes/PDF-Previewa/readme.md

-# 🚀 PDF-Previewa - Fix your Windows PDF-Preview
+# 🚀 PDF-Previewa - Fix Your Windows PDF-Preview

-A lightweight, portable Windows utility that repairs broken PDF previews in Windows Explorer.
+A lightweight, portable Windows utility that removes the MotW from PDFs in Order to show the preview in Windows Explorer.

 ----------